Whether you market to Consumers or Businesses, you'll find that I've probably

 was going out of style.
 So he became a radio copywriter,

 acting in many of the spots he wrote and produced.
 (He learned a lot about voice acting from his co-worker

-Since his radio days, Randy has worked on the staffs of several large and small New York ad agencies including
+Since Randy's radio days, he has worked on the staffs of several large and small New York ad agencies including

 Marsteller and McCaffrey & McCall Direct, and has long been established as a full-time freelance copywriter in all marketing